 As different sequencing technology uses different methods of generating reads, you should choose the appropriate settings for your data.

 - Relative Orientation - Different sequencing technologies orientate their paired reads differently.

 - Expected distance/Insert size - This is the estimated distance between the outer ends of the reads.
-All paired read data will have a known expected distance between each pair.
+All paired read data will have a known expected distance between each pair given the experimental design.
 It is important you set this to the correct value to achieve good results when assembling.

 - Read technology - This includes the sequencing platform and the types of reads generated.